Dog stretching

 The Sploot

 I’d never heard this called The Sploot until writing this article.
 We’d always referred to it as “the frog-dog” or “frog-dogging”.
 Apparently, the rest of the dog-owning world calls it the sploot.
+Our dogs give us the side-eye when we call it sploot, so frog-dogging it will remain for us.

 This one is entertaining.
 It is most often the position taken just after a stretch to the front legs.
-Leaving the back feet planted, this is followed by crawling forward with the dog stretching back legs only or even crawling along the ground with the back legs seeming almost lifeless.
+Leaving the back feet planted, this is followed by crawling forward with the dog stretching its back legs only or even crawling along the ground with the back legs seeming almost lifeless.

 We have raised kids and grandkids at this point and have always had dogs.
-We’ve seen dogs do this around crawling babies, and it seems as though they are trying to show the baby how to crawl.
+We’ve seen dogs do this around crawling babies, and it seems they are trying to show the baby how to crawl.

 I can’t confirm that, of course.
 It’s just an observation.